nikkilocke/AccountServer/AccountServer/help/supplier.md

 ## Supplier Detail

 When you have clicked on a supplier, you see the Supplier Detail screen.
-This shows all outstanding invoices (and credit notes and payments)- documents - for the supplier.
+This shows all outstanding invoices (and credit notes and payments) - documents - for the supplier.
 You can change it to list all documents by clicking *Show All*.
 Click on a document to display it.

 ## Bills & Credits

-Click New Bill or New Credit to create a new one.
-Or choose an existing one from the supplier listing.
+Click _New Bill_ or _New Credit_ to create a new one.
+Or choose an existing one from the supplier listing to edit it.

 Type the supplier name in the supplier field.
 As you type, a drop down of existing suppliers with similar names appears, which you can click on to choose one.
 If you type a new supplier name in, when you leave the field you will be asked if you want to create a new supplier, and then you can type in their address.
 If you choose an existing supplier, the address field will automatically be filled from the supplier record, although you can overwrite it if the invoice is from a different address (but that won't update the supplier record).
 Also, the lines from the last invoice from that supplier will be copied in, which you can amend or delete as appropriate.